ARTICLE CATEGORIES

 1. Soap

-Hand washing was one of the first great improvements in the shift toward modern medicine.
-Imagine your doctor moving from a surgery to a birth to dressing your wound without ever washing their hands!
+Hand washing was one of the great turning points in modern medicine.
+In the 1800s, doctors did not routinely wash their hands between patients, autopsies, childbirth, and wound care, a practice that helped spread deadly infections.
 Unfortunately, we quickly took things a tinge too far, with antibacterial soaps and hand sanitizers coming on the scene in full force.

 Use essential oils in an organic homemade soap base to fight dangerous microbes while preserving the balance that the body needs.